Aeurias/NadeshikoSlimeVR/README.md

 You can place the wire loop on either side of the PCB, but the backside (away from the battery) is ideal.
 On that side, the signal only has to pass through the case to reach your router.
 If it's on the front side, the signal has to travel through the battery, PCB, and case.
 However you need to make sure it does not touch the PCB as the ground fill plane will affect the signal:

 <img src="https://github.com/Aeurias/NadeshikoSlimeVR/blob/main/Misc/Assembly-Supermini/Step-4-ESP32-C3-Supermini/9.jpg" alt="Wire antenna bent under the PCB so it only travels through the case"/>

+> [!TIP]
+> Solid core wire is ideal, but you can also use the offcut from the battery cable — tin it thoroughly with solder so the strands fuse into a single rigid conductor.
+Tinning gives the wire a smoother outer surface which is better for RF at 2.4 GHz (due to the skin effect), and makes it stiff enough to hold the U shape without shifting and detuning the antenna.

 **Why a C shape?** If you leave the wire straight instead of doing a loop/U/C, the signal becomes more directional like a water hose pointing in one direction rather than spraying evenly around you and the tracker may lose connection depending on which way your body is facing relative to your router.